The Ultimate Guide To Ahrefs - Ahrefs logo

 Ahrefs’ Content Explorer tool makes use of the massive data set of pages to help research content by topics and keywords.

-• Everywhere – This means a query will search both the title and on-page content.
+• Everywhere – This means a query will search both the title and the on-page content.

 • In content – Use this to find content pieces using your keyword or topic only in the on-page content.
 This is excellent for researching headlines and also format types.